MisterGuinness/gnome-shell-extension-sensors/README.md

 Installation by GNOME extensions
 -------------------------------

-This is the **very old method** for installation, as it doesn't require the build dependencies for installation.
+This is the **very old version** for installation, as it doesn't require the build dependencies for installation.
 You can install this extension by visiting the [GNOME extensions] page for this extension.